soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

     AID --> RS[(Remote sources)]
 ```

-For this iteration, SoilWise will focus on the second approach.
+In the beginning of the SoilWise development process, SoilWise will focus on the second approach.

 ## Foreseen functionality